 3. Clear out your Library/Application Support folder

-Have a look in your Macintosh HD/Library/Application Support folder and there may be some old folders from applications you have deleted but no longer use.
+Have a look in your Macintosh HD/Library/Application Support folder.
+There may be some folders from applications you have deleted but no longer use.
 You can delete them.

 4. Clear out your Printers

-This is like the languages, but for printer drovers.
+This is like the languages, but for printer drivers.
 OSX comes ready to work with hundreds of printers, chances are you only have one or two.
 Have a look in Macintosh HD/Library/Printers and delete any folders for printers you don’t need.
-For example the Epson library contains 1.4Gig of files – yet I don’t even have an Epson printer!
+For example the Epson library contains 1.4Gig of files and I don’t even have an Epson printer!